YData was recognized as the best synthetic data vendor! Read the complete benchmark.

 In order to solve the bias, we will generate synthetic data from the black population, for that purpose, we will use

 YData’s synthetic data generator lib.
-The process followed for the data generation you can find in this notebook.
 Before we proceed, let’s just do a double-check for the “sex” variable:

 Sex variable ratio between Female/Male individuals